Wire EDM

 Where, Wr is the work/tool wear ratio; and Mt is the Work/tool melting point ratio

-The wear ratio of the work and tool reduces as the cross sectional area of the work and tool increases.
-But the wear ratio is increased by higher cutting rates, when machining sintered hard metals like vanadium and molybdenum steels.
-Higher wear ratio results in narrow deep sections with sharp corners.
-To minimize tool wear, reverse the polarity and use copper tools.
-EDM electrode tools are made by casting, machining or by powder metallurgy.
-Tools with a diameter as small as 0.1mm have been successfully used in EDM processes.
+As the cross-sectional area of the workpiece and tool increases, the wear ratio decreases.
+However, higher cutting rates, especially when machining sintered hard metals such as vanadium and molybdenum steels, can increase the wear ratio.
+This results in narrower, deeper sections with sharper corners.
+To reduce tool wear, reversing the polarity and using copper tools are effective strategies.
+EDM electrode tools can be made through casting, machining, or powder metallurgy, with successful use of tools as small as 0.1 mm in diameter.

-The following are important factors that determine the suitability of a material for application as an electrode tool in EDM machining:
+Key factors that determine the suitability of a material for use as an electrode tool in EDM machining include:

-The amount of clearance provided primarily depends on the tool material, material removal rate and the workpiece’s material.
-It is also dependent on the nature of the cut like roughing or finishing operation.
-The side clearance to be provided in machining hardened steel with brass as a tool material is 0.25 mm; 0.3 mm side clearance with duralumin and for graphite electrodes the side clearance will be 0.35 mm.
-The clearance to be provided with a high removal rate (rough cut) is 0.5 mm, 0.3 mm for medium rate, and 0.05 mm for the slow rate of cutting (fine surface).
+The required clearance primarily depends on the tool material, the material removal rate, and the workpiece material.
+It also varies with the nature of the cut, such as roughing or finishing.
+For example, when machining hardened steel with brass electrodes, a side clearance of 0.25 mm is typical; with duralumin, it’s 0.3 mm; and for graphite electrodes, it’s 0.35 mm.
+For different removal rates, the clearances vary as follows: 0.5 mm for high removal rates (rough cuts), 0.3 mm for medium rates, and 0.05 mm for slow rates (fine surface finishes).

-It is essential for the system to respond rapidly, with a low inertia drive.
-If there is any overshooting, it will close the arc gap causing short circuiting.
-Hence, a rapid reversing feed motion is required.
-A signal obtained from an electrical sensor that responds to gap voltage or working current, provides actuation of the control.
+The system must respond quickly with low inertia to prevent overshooting, which could close the arc gap and cause short circuits.
+Therefore, a rapid reversing feed motion is crucial.
+A signal from an electrical sensor, which monitors gap voltage or working current, actuates the control to maintain proper operation.

 An ammeter is used to measure or check the flow of current.
 The ammeter must be connected in order for us to check whether the current is flowing or not.

-A servo control mechanism automatically maintains a constant gap that is about the thickness of human hair between the work material and the tool.
-This mechanism is found in both wire and vertical EDM machines.
-It is important to ensure that there is no physical contact of the electrode and the work, otherwise arcing would occur.
-This in turn would result in the damaging of the workpiece and also breaking of the wire.
-As the operation progresses, the servomechanism advances the electrode into the work material and controls the work-wire to maintain the proper arc gap, by sensing the work-wire.
-The proper arc gap maintained is essential to a successful operation of the EDM.
+A servo control mechanism automatically maintains a gap roughly the thickness of a human hair between the workpiece and the tool.
+This system is used in both wire and vertical EDM machines.
+It is crucial to avoid physical contact between the electrode and the workpiece, as this can cause arcing, leading to damage to the workpiece and potential breakage of the wire.
+As the operation progresses, the servomechanism adjusts the electrode’s position relative to the workpiece, ensuring the correct arc gap by continuously sensing the work-wire.
+Maintaining this proper arc gap is essential for the successful operation of EDM.

 The table serves to hold the material to be machined (i.e. the workpiece).